JorgeCastilloPrz/jorgecastilloprz.github.io/course/index.md

                     </div>
                   </figcaption>
                   <p class="relative text-3xl tracking-tight text-slate-900 p-4">
                       How themes work, the concept of composition locals, what to use them for.
 Here we add a theme to our app, we make it look good following the material design theme and components, we learn how to extend it and create custom themes.
+We will add support for dark and light modes, and dynamic theme following the system wallpaper.
                     </p>
                 </figure>
               </li>